;

 In addition to being listed as a proposed Baskin Engineering major, declaration of the robotics engineering major in the first six quarters of enrollment at UC Santa Cruz is based on performance in the following lower-division courses and associated labs required for the major:

-Both of these
+Take both of these courses:

 MATH 19ACalculus for Science, Engineering, and Mathematics